jaysoo/nx-react-book/manuscript/chapter3.md

 ### Sharing models between frontend and backend

-Recall that we've previously used the `any` type when working with books data.
-This is a bad idea as it may lead to uncaught type errors in the future.
+Recall that we previously used the `any` type when working with books data.
+This is a bad practice as it may lead to uncaught type errors in the future.

-A better idea would be to create a utility library that containing shared models that will be used by both the frontend and the backend.
+A better idea would be to create a utility library containing some shared models to be used by both the frontend and backend.

 ```bash
 nx g @nrwl/node:lib shared-models --no-interactive
 ```

-Let's define the book model.

 **libs/shared-models/src/lib/shared-models.ts**